The Tank Room & Prestons Liquor Stores specials

 Join us at the Tank Room, where you can indulge in a charming wine-tasting adventure with De Grendel Vineyards.

-Exploring a selection of fantastic wines and perhaps find a new favourite to take home for just R50.
+Exploring a selection of fantastic wines and perhaps find a new favourite to take home.
+R50 entry fee.

 List of wines to be tasted: